The Diffeomorphism Group of the Solid Closed Torus and Hochschild Homology

 \section{The diffeomorphism group of $\mathbb{S}^1 \times \mathbb{D}^2$ via dihedral homology}

 In this section, we give a specific model for the diffeomorphism group of $\mathbb{S}^1\times\mathbb{D}^2$ using dihedral homology.
-This will in the next section allow us to write $B\Diff (\mathbb{S}^1\times\mathbb{D}^2)$ in a way that is adapted to the algebraic structure of a self-injective ribbon Grothendieck-Verdier category.
+This will in the next section allow us to write its classifying space $B\Diff (\mathbb{S}^1\times\mathbb{D}^2)$ in a way that is adapted to the algebraic structure of a self-injective ribbon Grothendieck-Verdier category.